zivsb/blockchain-from-scratch/PROGRESS.md

 # Blockchain from the Ground Up, a Learning Project

+# Week 9
+Work on piecing together a demo video and if time allows stylize the web app more.

 # Week 8
-Start implementing a front end on react and try to deploy the app again.
+Failed attempt at Dokku Deployment.
+Incorporated an unstylized fully functional front end with react that can make all API Calls.

 # Week 7
 Finalized the API, mining algorithm, and backend as a whole.
 Presented an mvp to the class.
 Multiple attempts to deploy through heroku but resulted in crashes.
 Looked into creating a front end with react.